laiquet/idtrackerai-enhanced/docs/source/good_videos/video_conditions.rst

 * Static objects of the same size and intensity of the animals can be removed by using the background subtraction in :ref:`background subtraction and intensity thresholds`.

-* Regions of the frame can be also excluded by selecting a :ref:`region of interest`.
+* Regions of the frame can be also excluded by selecting a :ref:`regions of interest`.

 Shadows
 =======